thatcherty/SFILS_Assign1/mongo/scripts/create_collections.md

 ```

 ## Patron Data
-This file is too large for github to display.
+This file is too save so it is kept in a zip file.
+If I add the contents here, it will not be able to save this file either.